M66B/FairEmail/FAQ.md

 Before Android 8 Oreo: there is an advanced option in the setup for this.

 Android 8 Oreo and later: see [here](https://developer.android.com/training/notify-user/channels) about how to configure notification channels.
+You can use the button *Manage notifications* in the setup to directly go to the Android notification settings.

 <a name="faq22"></a>
 **(22) Why do I get 'Couldn't connect to host' ?**